Tyler Gentry: Professional career

+Kansas City Royals

 Gentry was selected by the Kansas City Royals in the third round with the 76th overall selection of the 2020 Major League Baseball draft.
 He signed for $750,000.
 Gentry did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Gentry made his professional debut in 2021 with the High–A Quad Cities River Bandits.
 His season ended in mid-July due to knee injuries.
 Over 44 games prior to the injury, he batted .259 with six home runs and 28 RBI.
 Gentry opened the 2022 season with Quad Cities and was promoted to the Double–A Northwest Arkansas Naturals in early June.
 Over 108 games between the two teams, he slashed .326/.422/.542 with 21 home runs, 86 RBI, 22 doubles, and 10 stolen bases.
 He was selected to play in the Arizona Fall League for the Surprise Saguaros after the season.
 Gentry was assigned to the Omaha Storm Chasers of the Triple–A International League for the 2023 season.
 Over 129 games, he batted .253 with 16 home runs, 71 RBI, and 28 doubles.

 On November 14, 2023, the Royals added Gentry to their 40-man roster to protect him from the Rule 5 draft.
 He was optioned to Triple–A Omaha to begin the 2024 season.
 In 105 games for Omaha, Gentry hit .256/.346/.429 with 13 home runs and 54 RBI.
 On August 25, 2024, Gentry was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his debut later that day in an 11–3 Royals loss to the Philadelphia Phillies, coming in to pinch-hit for MJ Melendez in the bottom of the eighth inning.
 Facing José Alvarado, Gentry swung at the first pitch and flew out to right fielder Nick Castellanos.
 Gentry finished the game in right field.

 Gentry was optioned to Triple-A Omaha to begin the 2025 season, where he batted .205/.277/.365 with five home runs, 24 RBI, and three stolen bases.
 Gentry was designated for assignment by Kansas City on July 22, 2025.
 He cleared waivers and was sent outright to Triple-A Omaha on July 27.

+On March 24, 2026, Gentry was released by the Royals organization.

+Detroit Tigers

+On April 11, 2026, the Detroit Tigers signed Gentry to a minor league contract.
+He was subsequently assigned to Triple-A Toledo Mud Hens.
+He played in 71 games for Toledo and hit .250 with nine home runs and 48 RBI.
+On August 10, the Tigers released Gentry from his minor league contract.

+Kansas City Monarchs

+On August 14, 2026, Gentry signed with the Kansas City Monarchs of the American Association of Professional Baseball.